djibe/Android-tutorials/README.md

 You can upgrade your Galaxy S GT-I9000 from any version to Android 6 Marshmallow.

-Tutorial is here (1100+ views) : <https://forum.xda-developers.com/galaxy-s-i9000/general/guide-tutorial-howto-samsung-galaxy-s-t4115653>
+Tutorial is here (1100+ views): <https://forum.xda-developers.com/galaxy-s-i9000/general/guide-tutorial-howto-samsung-galaxy-s-t4115653>

-What you will learn :
+What you will learn:

 - Flash your phone with Odin
 - Use custom kernel for better performances